Specific legislation needed

 Company supplies health insurance.
-The bottom pay rate is at least $14 an hr after 3 months for production workers, and $10 for non production workers (janitors, etc.) To leave the union will take only a 40% vote.
+The bottom pay rate is at least $14 an hr after 3 months for production workers, and $10 for non production workers (janitors, etc.) it will take a 55% vote to join a union, and to leave the union will take only a 45% vote.

 Union needs 67% of vote if:

 Company supplies health insurance.
-The bottom pay rate is at least $15.50 an hr after 3 months for production workers, and $11 for non production workers (janitors, etc.) To leave the union will take only a 33% vote.
+The bottom pay rate is at least $15.50 an hr after 3 months for production workers, and $11 for non production workers (janitors, etc.) it will take a 60% vote to join a union, and to leave the union will take only a 40% vote.